Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Estimation of the Physical Properties

-Using this spectrum, we subtract the old population SED from the observed SED, and perform SED fitting as described in Section \ref{subsec:SEDfit} to the residual, which gives the best-fitting SED of "young star-forming population".
-Here, we allow to vary the contribution of the old stellar population to the whole SED; specifically, we allow the fraction of flux in the 5.8$\mu$m band by the old stellar population to the total (observed) flux in the band ($f_{\rm old}$) to be changed from 0 to 0.95.
-Thus, in this two-component model, free parameters and the assumptions for the young star-forming population are the same as that in the normal, one-component model that is described in Section \ref{subsec:SEDfit}, and one additional free parameter $f_{\rm old}$ regarding the old stellar population is considered.
-We obtain 14 best fit SEDs and set of best-fitting physical parameters for each galaxy with this two-component SED fitting as well.
+Using this spectrum, we subtract the old population SED with a fraction of $f_{\rm old}$ described below from the observed SED, and perform SED fitting as described in Section \ref{subsec:SEDfit} to the residual, which gives the best-fitting SED of "young star-forming population".
+Here, we allow the contribution of the old stellar population to the whole SED to vary; specifically, we allow the fraction of flux in the 5.8$\mu$m band by the old stellar population to the total (observed) flux ($f_{\rm old}$) to be changed from 0 to 0.95.
+Thus, in this two-component model, free parameters and the assumptions for the young star-forming population are the same as those in the normal, one-component model that is described in Section \ref{subsec:SEDfit}, and one additional free parameter $f_{\rm old}$ is considered.
+We obtain 14 best fit SEDs and the number of sets of best-fitting physical parameters for each galaxy with this two-component SED fitting as well.
 The $M_\star$ obtained in this two-component model is the estimation for the whole system, and the SFR, age, and $E(B-V)$ are those for the young component.
 Note that, since the SFR of the old component is assumed to be zero, the SFR obtained here can be regarded as the estimation for the whole system.

-Among the 14 set of best-fitting physical parameters, in the following analysis, we only use result that meets following criteria: {\Roman{enumi}} \begin{enumerate} \item The best-fitting age for the young population is less than 400 Myr. \item $f_{\rm old}$ is larger than 0.5. \end{enumerate} In this model, the old population is assumed to be quenched 400 Myr ago, so the young component must be younger than 400 Myr (\ref{Criteria1}).
-If the best-fit $f_{\rm old}$ is small, that means old stellar population is almost negligible and/or observed SED is well fitted without such a old population (\ref{Criteria2}).
+Among the 14 sets of best-fitting physical parameters from this two-component model, in the following analysis, we only use results that meet following criteria: {\Roman{enumi}} \begin{enumerate} \item The best-fitting age for the young population is less than 400 Myr. \item $f_{\rm old}$ is larger than 0.5. \end{enumerate} In this model, the old population is assumed to be quenched 400 Myrs ago, so the young component must be younger than 400 Myr (\ref{Criteria1}).
+If the best-fit $f_{\rm old}$ is small, that means old stellar population is almost negligible and/or observed SED is well fitted without such an old population (\ref{Criteria2}).